anthonp/anthonp.github.io/blogs/browser-history-forensics.md

 ### Scenario (example)

-A detection flags `SuspiciousPDFConverter.exe` as malware delivery via PUP, and your job is to reconstruct the redirect-to-download chain and capture defensible evidence for containment and user coaching.
+A detection flags `SuspiciousFile.exe` as malware delivery, and your job is to reconstruct the redirect-to-download chain and capture defensible evidence for containment and user coaching.

 ### MITRE tactic tag (what this investigation maps to)